 Interested in becoming a PAIMI Advisory Council member?

-Our council currently has three open seats.
+Our council currently has eight open seats.

 PAIMI Advisory council is dedicated to ensuring our board is diverse and representative of the state of Ohio.
 As part of that goal, we seek to include members from all regions of the state.
 We currently have representation from the following counties: Cuyahoga, Fairfield, Franklin, Greene, Licking, Lucas, Seneca, Stark, and Wood.
 We are hoping to expand our reach and encourage people from additional counties to apply.